MEETING AODA STANDARDS

 To establish policies, practices and procedures to ensure FER-PAL Construction Ltd. is accessible to customers and others in accordance with Accessibility for Ontarians with Disabilities Act, 2005 (the “Act”) including Ontario Regulation 429/7 Accessibility Standards for Customer Service.

 FER-PAL Construction Ltd (FPCL) is committed to providing quality goods and services that are accessible to all persons.
-FPCL will use reasonable efforts to ensure that its policies, practices and procedures are consistent with the Accessible Customer Service principle of dignity, independence, integration and equality of opportunity by:
+FPCL will employ reasonable efforts to ensure that its policies, practices and procedures are consistent with the Accessible Customer Service Standard principles of dignity, independence, integration and equality of opportunity by:

--Communicating in a manner that takes into account the customers disability.
+- Communicating in a manner that is sensitive to the customer’s disability.

 This policy applies to all Ontario employees who deal with the public, other organizations or third parties on or off FPCL premises, or who participate in developing FPCL policies, practices and procedures governing the provision of goods and services to the public.